What is a Catheter Associated Urinary Tract Infection (CAUTI)?

 How often do catheter-associated urinary tract infections occur at BMSCH?

 Catheter Associated Urinary Tract Infection rates are reported in the number of events per 1,000 catheter days.
-In the year 2015, we are happy to report that we had ZERO catheter-associated urinary tract infections.
+In the year 2016, we we had three catheter-associated urinary tract infections.